-Bon Jovi (1982-present): a Glam Metal band from Sayreville, New Jersey, USA.
+Bon Jovi (1983-present): a Glam Metal band from Sayreville, New Jersey, USA.

-ften considered Glam, the group known as Bon Jovi was founded in Sayreville, New Jersey, USA. and fronted by Jon Bon Jovi (Real Name: John Francis Bongiovi Jr.; b.
-1962; vocals).
-He met one of his partners, David Rashbaum (Real Name: David Bryan; keyboards), in high school and shared a common interest in music.
+ften considered glam metal, the group known as Bon Jovi was founded in Sayreville, New Jersey, USA and fronted by Jon Bon Jovi (Real Name: John Francis Bongiovi Jr.; born March 2, 1962; vocals).
+He met one of his partners, David Rashbaum (Real Name: David Bryan; born February 7, 1962; keyboards), in high school and shared a common interest in music.
 They then joined eight other musicians in an R&B cover band called Atlantic Expressway.
 After high school, Rashbaum went to New York to study at the Julliard School For Music; Bongiovi followed and bluffed his way into the Power Station Studios where he did menial jobs for two years before Billy Squier agreed to record his demo.
 This one track got onto the local radio and a compilation album.
 This is when the services of other musicians joined him: Alec John Such (bass), Tico Torres (drums) and most notably Richie Sambora (guitar), who by this time had already been working in the popular spotlight and was an accomplished session musician.
-In July of 1983 they landed a recording contract with 'Polygram' and support slots to Eddie Money and ZZ-Top.
+In July of 1983 they landed a recording contract with 'Polygram' and support slots to Eddie Money and ZZ Top.
 Bon Jovi's looks brought as much attention to the band as much as the music.
 Hollywood even courted him for a lead role in the movie Footloose, which he subsequently turned down.
 Indeed, throughout his career with the band Bon Jovi he operated his own side deals under his full name Jon Bon Jovi.

 See All... ⏬